-According to legend, yak herders in the Himalayas of Tibet and Nepal noticed that when their Yaks grazed on a certain mushroom (cordyceps) they suddenly become very energetic and playful.
-The herders investigated what the Yaks were eating and the strange and mysterious cordyceps caterpillar-mushroom was discovered.
+According to legend, yak herders in the Himalayas of Tibet and Nepal noticed that when their yaks grazed on a certain mushroom, they suddenly become very energetic and playful.
+The herders investigated what they were eating and the strange and mysterious Cordyceps caterpillar-mushroom was discovered.

-The first written record of cordyceps was made during the Tang Dynasty (620AD).
-Cordyceps quickly becomes prized by the ruling emperors of China for its healing and longevity properties.
-Physicians of the Ming dynasty are said to have used cordyceps to make powerful tonics.
-From the 1400's onwards, Tibetan scholars wrote extensively about cordyceps.
+The first written record of Cordyceps was made during the Tang Dynasty (620AD).
+It quickly became prized by the ruling emperors of China for its healing and longevity properties.
+Physicians of the Ming dynasty are said to have used this fungus to make powerful tonics.
+From the 1400's onwards, Tibetan scholars wrote extensively about Cordyceps.

-Cordyceps were brought to Europe by a French priest who was a guest of the Chinese Emperor when he was introduced to cordyceps and their revitalizing powers.
+Cordyceps were brought to Europe by a French priest - residing as a guest of the Chinese Emperor, he was introduced to Cordyceps and their revitalizing powers.
 In 1757 Cordyceps made its first appearance in a European medical text - New Compilation of Materia Medica.
-From that point on, scientist have been fascinated by the health properties of the cordyceps sinensis mushroom.
+From that point on, scientists have been fascinated by the health properties of Cordyceps.

-Cordyceps sinensis is just one member of the massive Cordyceps family which has over 400 members.
-All cordyceps are endoparasitoids and have similar, life cycles.
-Basically, cordyceps spores infect a host insect and finally take over.
-The stroma (fruiting body) of the fungus sprouts from the insects brain.
-Each species of cordyceps invade only a single species of insect.
-Cordyceps sinensis invades the larvae of the Chongcao bat moth which hibernates for the winter underground in a cocoon.
-The mycelium of the cordyceps sinensis mummifies the body of the larvae whilst it is asleep and when the spring comes a single thin stroma sprouts from the head and pushes upwards like a single blade of iridescent blue grass.
-Land rich in cordyceps can apparently be easily identified - that's where the yaks prefer to graze!
+Cordyceps Sinensis is just one member of the massive Cordyceps family, comprising of over 400 members.
+All Cordyceps are endoparasitoids, meaning the spores infect a host insect, taking over the body, culminating in the fruiting body sprouting from the insects brain.
+Each species will only invade a single species of insect.
+Cordyceps Sinensis invades the larvae of the Chongcao bat moth which hibernates for the winter underground in a cocoon.
+Its mycelium mummifies the body of the larvae whilst it is asleep and when the spring comes a single thin stroma sprouts from the head and pushes upwards like a single blade of iridescent blue grass.
+Land rich in Cordyceps can apparently be easily identified - that's where the yaks prefer to graze!

 Cordyceps is not recommended for pregnant or breastfeeding women due to a lack of available scientific evidence.
-Cordyceps may be possibly unsafe in pregnant women, as it may affect steroid hormone levels.
+Cordyceps is possibly unsafe for pregnant women as it may affect steroid hormone levels.